byteboomers/vue-prom/README.md

 </script>
 ```

-Alternatively, to keep the template consise, we can ommit the 'pending' and 'rejected' slots altogether and rely on the default labels provided by the component instead.
+Alternatively, to keep the template consise, we can ommit the 'pending' and 'catch' slots altogether and rely on the default labels provided by the component instead.

 ```
 <template>